About The Program

 - The client applies through The Access Point, an intake service that provides coordinated access for Case Management services in Toronto.

-- Once accepted, the client is matched with a case manager.
+- If the client is well suited for the program, the client is matched with a case manager.

 - The case manager then meets with the client and together, they identify goals and create a plan to gain independence and advance recovery.